kingfxj/mturk-experiment/README.md

 # PostgreSQL
 We are going to use PostgreSQL as a backend database as it is well-suited for production use.<br><br>
-To avoid the headache of everyone having to setup local a PostgreSQL server and attempting to keep data synced while developing, we are going to make use of a cloud hosted PostgreSQL server service.
-We have chosen **ElephantSQL** (https://www.elephantsql.com/) to accomplish this. ***WARNING: THIS MEANS THAT ANY DATABASE CHANGES WILL AFFECT EVERYONE.***<br><br>
+To avoid the headache of everyone having to setup local a PostgreSQL server and attempting to keep data synced while developing, we are going to make use of a cloud PostgreSQL server hosted on a Cybera instance. ***WARNING: THIS MEANS THAT ANY DATABASE CHANGES WILL AFFECT EVERYONE.***<br><br>
-You will find the connection information for our ElephantSQL instance in ```mturksite/mturksite/settings.py``` in the ```DATABASES``` dictionary (or in our *MTurk Framework backend* instance in ElephantSQL). <br><br>
+You will find the connection information for our PostgreSQL server in ```mturksite/mturksite/settings.py``` in the ```DATABASES``` dictionary.<br><br>
 It is strongly recommended that you install **pgAdmin 4** (https://www.pgadmin.org/) to use as a PostgreSQL management tool.
-Once installed, use the small tutorial found here https://www.elephantsql.com/docs/pgadmin.html to connect pgAdmin to our cloud PostgreSQL server.
-Once connected, scroll down the list of databases to find our specific database, and off you go!
+Once installed, make sure you connect to our Cybera hosted PSQL server using the information found in the settings file above.
+Remember that you will have to use a VPN tool in order to connect if you do not have IPV6 (see tutorials on eClass).